Skip to main content

 Germany decriminalizes cannabis and allows legal consumption

-MEDCAN is happy for German cannabis consumers
+MEDCAN is pleased for German cannabis consumers

 The details of the law